Pomax/BezierInfo-2/components/sections/explanation/content.en-GB.md

   return mt3 + 3*mt2*t + 3*mt*t2 + t3
 ```

 And now we know how to program the basis function.
-Exellent.
+Excellent.

 </div>